repolicy/csp-guru/paper.md

 title: Paper and Analysis
 ---

-# Publications and analysis using CSP.guru

-csp. guru has beed developed since 2016 by Johan Lilliestam and his lab.
+CSP.guru has been developed since 2016 by Johan Lilliestam and his lab.
 The following publications use the data.
-If you want to cloaborate on additional publications or have used csp.guru for another publication not listed here, please [get in touch](mailto:richard.thonig@iass-potsdam.de).
+If you want to collaborate on additional publications or have used csp.guru for another publication not listed here, please [get in touch](mailto:richard.thonig@iass-potsdam.de).

-## Peer-reviewed publications that produced a new version of CSP.guru and explain the data collection procedure.
+## Peer-reviewed publications leading to new csp.guru versions

 Lilliestam, J., L. Ollier, M. Labordena, S. Pfenninger and R. Thonig (2020).
 The near- to mid-term outlook for concentrating solar power: mostly cloudy, chance of sun, in: [Energy Sources, Part B: Economics, Planning, and Policy: 1-19](https://doi.org/10.1080/15567249.2020.1773580)

 Lilliestam, J. and R. Pitz-Paal (2018).
 Concentrating solar power for less than USD 0.07 per kWh: finally the breakthrough?, in: [Renewable Energy Focus 26: 17-21](https://doi.org/10.1016/j.ref.2018.06.002)

 Lilliestam, J., Labordena, M., Patt, A., & Pfenninger, S. (2017).
 Empirically observed learning rates for concentrating solar power and their responses to regime change.
 [Nature Energy, 2, 17094.]( https://doi.org/10.1038/nenergy.2017.94)

 ## Other peer-reviewed publications
 Kiefer, C. P. and P. del Río (2020).
 Analysing the barriers and drivers to concentrating solar power in the European Union.
 Policy implications, in: [Journal of Cleaner Production 251: 119400](https://doi.org/10.1016/j.jclepro.2019.119400).